dnsimple/dnsimple-support/content/articles/slack-integration.markdown

 ---

-This integration with Slack allows DNSimple customers to register and manage domains in a Slack Channel.
+The Slack integration allows DNSimple customers to register and manage domains from their team's Slack Channel.
+The integration is available for Professional, Business and Reseller plans.

 ## Installation